brarbrb/Final-project---DDM/README.md

 (Done in pair with Daniel Maor)

 **Part A**
+Dataset: includes data on households and their viewing habits.
+Full description is in dataset.txt file

 Tasks overview:
 * Spam Detection: Identify and handle malicious data entries inserted by a rival association using Spark.
 This involves computational detection based on specific conditions related to viewing patterns and program characteristics.